David Hittner: Notable cases

 Racial Gerrymandering: Hittner was a member of a three-judge panel that held three of Texas' 30 Congressional districts, as drawn by the state legislature in 1990, were unconstitutional.
 They were drawn based on racial minority populations in an effort to influence election results.
 The panel's decision was twice affirmed by the U.S. Supreme Court.

 The Sleeping Lawyer.
 In 1995, Hittner blocked the execution of death row inmate Calvin Burdine and ordered a new trial.
 Burdine's court-appointed counsel in state court had dozed off during significant parts of the proceedings.
 Hittner's decision was affirmed by the U.S. Court of Appeals for the 5th Circuit, and the U.S. Supreme Court declined to review the decision further.

 Houston City Hall Bribery Trials, 1998–99.
 The jury deadlocked in the first trial, involving two city councilmen, two former city councilmen, a former port commissioner and a lobbyist.
 The second trial focused on one of the former city councilmen and the former port commissioner; both served prison terms after they were convicted of bribery and conspiracy.
 The third trial for the two city councilmen and the remaining former city councilman—charges against the lobbyist had been dismissed—also ended in a hung jury and mistrial.
 Prosecutors declined to try the case again.

 Cross Burning.
-In 2001, Hittner sentenced a young man to 10 years in federal prison for leading a group that burned a cross in the front yard of an African-American family in the Houston suburb of Katy.
+In 2001, Hittner sentenced Matthew Marshall to 10 years in federal prison for leading a group that burned a cross in the front yard of an African-American family in the Houston suburb of Katy.

 Enron.
 In 2004, Hittner presided over criminal proceedings against former Enron assistant treasurer Lea Weingarten Fastow, the wife of Enron executive Andrew Fastow.
 She eventually pleaded guilty to filing a false federal tax return and served one year in federal prison.